IngmarBitter/defenders/md/Salvation/Baptism.md

     - Mat 28:19 MEV

 As new believers, we commit to making Jesus our Lord and being obedient to His commands.
 Baptism signifies the completion of the process of coming to saving faith.
 When we undergo baptism, it demonstrates that our commitment has matured from the intellectual realm to practical action, guiding our behavior.
 It is during the act of baptism that God provides the gift of salvation.
 Through this act, the new believer reaches a level of gospel understanding and trust in Christ that makes Jesus’s sacrificial death effective in atoning for their sin guilt.
-Thus, baptism becomes the occasion through which salvation is gifted by the means of Jesus’s ultimate sacrifice.
+Thus, baptism becomes the occasion through which salvation is gifted by the means of Jesus’s atoning death.

-Full immersion in water sybolizes and connects us with Christ's death, burrial, resurrection and their atoning benefits for us:
+In addition, full immersion in water sybolizes and connects us with Christ's death, burrial, resurrection and their atoning benefits for us:

 * Going into the water the believer remembers the old guilty self that justly deserved death and the pain and suffering of Christ as our representative and substitute on the cross.